wp-plugins/osm/readme.txt

 == Changelog ==
+= 2.4.1 =
+* FIX: New Server for OpenSeaMap
-= 2.4 =
+* NEW: load OpenLayers locally (preperatin for SSL in backend) = 2.4 =
 * NEW: OpenWeatherMap integration
 * NEW: geotag custom field name predefined to OSM_geo_data
 * NEW: Default value for php function zoomlevel
 = 2.3 =
 * NEW: php call supports theme for map integration
 * NEW: marker_focus (5) added for map collection added